 It is not the end of the world!
 A low ALEKS score does NOT mean that you are bad at math!
 It simply means that you were probably not prepared well enough in high school for this level of math.
 You do have the option to retake the ALEKS test.
-But, if you choose not to, or if your score is still not above at 39, then simply enroll in MATH 10.
-MATH 10 is a preparatory course for MATH 140.
-It does a great job of giving you the information and skill set you will need to be successful in MATH 140.
-You will not earn credits for graduation in MATH 10, but it should be recognized (workload) as a 4-credit course.
-It will also be recognized by ISU, scholarships, etc. as 4 credits toward your full-time status (which is considered 12 credits).
-In other words, if you are enrolled in 12 credits AND MATH 10, you really have the workload of 16 credits.
+But, if you choose not to, or if your score is still not above at 39, then you will be enrolled in MATH 139X.
+MATH 139X is an 8-week “sidecar” course that students will take simultaneously with the primary Math 140 course.

 Do I have to take the ALEKS test before I complete orientation?